faithfm/laravel-simple-auth0/README.md

 ```

 > Note: in modifying the `users` table, the published migration adds the `sub` field, drops the *unique* constraint on the `email` field, and drops the `password` and `email_verified` fields.   if your `users` field contains existing user/password entries you with to retain, you should modify the default migration to retain your existing fields.
+>

+> [!NOTE]
+>
+> in modifying the `users` table, the published migration adds the `sub` field, drops the *unique* constraint on the `email` field, and drops the `password` and `email_verified` fields.   if your `users` field contains existing user/password entries you with to retain, you should modify the default migration to retain your existing fields.

 Modify `Models\User.php` to reflect these changes: